rustshop/flakebox/docs/getting-started.md

 ## Install Nix with Flake support

 Flakebox leverages the power of Nix Flakes.
-Don't worry, you don't have to know Nix to use it.
+Don't worry, you should be able to use it even if you don't know Nix.
 But you do need to install Nix with Flake support, and all other developers working on your project will need Nix installed as well.